Skip to main content

 Lynch syndrome (hereditary non-polyposis colon cancer or HNPCC)

 Lynch syndrome is the most common hereditary colorectal cancer syndrome.
 It accounts for about 2% to 4% of all colorectal cancers.
-In most cases, this disorder is caused by an inherited defect in either the MLH1, MSH2 or MSH6 gene, but changes in other genes can also cause Lynch syndrome.
-These genes normally help repair DNA that has been damaged.
+In most cases, this disorder is caused by an inherited defect in either the MLH1, MSH2,MSH6, PMS2, or EPCAM gene, but changes in other genes can also cause Lynch syndrome.
+These genes, called DNA mismatch repair (MMR) genes, normally help repair DNA that has been damaged.

-The cancers linked to this syndrome tend to develop when people are relatively young.
-People with Lynch syndrome can have polyps, but they tend to only have a few.
+The cancers linked to this syndrome tend to develop when people are relatively young and tend to develop right-sided colon cancer.
+People with Lynch syndrome can have polyps, but they tend to have only a few.
 The lifetime risk of colorectal cancer in people with this condition may be as high as 50%, but this depends on which gene is affected.

 Women with this condition also have a very high risk of developing cancer of the endometrium (lining of the uterus).
 Other cancers linked with Lynch syndrome include cancer of the ovary, stomach, small intestine, pancreas, kidney, prostate, breast, ureters (tubes that carry urine from the kidneys to the bladder), and bile duct.
 People with Turcot syndrome (a rare inherited condition) who have a defect in one of the Lynch syndrome genes are at a higher risk of colorectal cancer as well as a specific type of brain cancer called glioblastoma.